 Five Best Practices for Improving Network Uptime

 No one should wait for a medical crisis to learn how healthy they are—yet not so long ago, that was the prevailing attitude among many enterprises concerning their IT networks.
-Thankfully, IT system performance management (SPM) as a key IT discipline has evolved.
+Thankfully, IT infrastructure management and monitoring (SPM) as a key IT discipline has evolved.
 Now it’s possible to do much more than simply monitor uptime; in fact, enterprises have more ways to measure their system health than ever before.

 Today, enterprises are demanding a much more sophisticated and 24/7 assessment of all aspects of network performance.
 SPM software vendors are doing their part by providing applications that collect and analyze a powerful array of operational metrics.